ihmeuw/vivarium/docs/source/tutorials/disease_model.rst

 but only for those people who are actually alive in the current time step.

-The other feature of note is is the introduction of the :class:`values system <vivarium.framework.values.ValueInterface>` in line
+The other feature of note is is the introduction of the :class:`values system <vivarium.framework.values.ValuesInterface>` in line
 6. The values system provides a way of distributing the computation of a value over multiple components.
 This is a bit difficult to get used to, but is vital to the way we think about components in Vivarium.
 The best